If you're hoping to use unique Easter-egg designs to fill your Easter baskets with cheer, Juanita Browne has the perfect idea.

 Unique Easter-Egg Designs: What You'll Need

 To create your own Southwest-style Easter eggs, you'll need vinegar, pencils, india ink, felt-tipped pens, clear plastic varnish, a good supply of uncooked eggs and some natural dye materials.
-Although you can use any of a wide variety of weeds, flowers, nuts, leaves, bark and vegetables to create natural dyes, I've come to rely on just a few that seem to give superior results and that are easily available: Red cabbage produces a light robin's-egg blue, yellow onion skins yield a dark yellowish brown, red onion skins give a light reddish brown, coffee makes a light tan, beets, surprisingly, lend a light gray cast, and sassafras
+Although you can use any of a wide variety of weeds, flowers, nuts, leaves, bark and vegetables to create natural dyes, I've come to rely on just a few that seem to give superior results and that are easily available: Red cabbage produces a light robin's-egg blue, yellow onion skins yield a dark yellowish brown, red onion skins give a light reddish brown, coffee makes a light tan, beets, surprisingly, lend a light gray cast, and sassafras will turn eggs a soft pink.

 Other common, easy-to-use dye materials include such flowers as goldenrod, marigold, coreopsis, chrysanthemum, petunia, zinnia, chamomile and dahlia.
 Also, leaves — birch, hickory, maple, oak, pear, willow, mint and ivy, for example — make good egg colorings, as do sumac and pokeweed berries, carrot tops, walnut hulls and orange, pear and apple peelings.
 (And, although I've never tried it, I've read that you can get a nice red dye from fermented prickly pear cactus — a most appropriate background coloring for any natural southwestern motif!)